Top 5 In-Demand Allied Health Jobs That Don't Require a College Degree

 Are you contemplating a career in the medical field but don't have the time or money to invest in a 2 or 4-year college degree?
 If so, you have come to the right place.

-An allied healthcare professional is a broad term for medical professionals outside of the commonly known direct patient care professionals such as nurses, physician assistants, medical doctors and pharmacists.
+An allied health professional is a broad term for medical professionals outside of the commonly known direct patient care professionals such as nurses, physician assistants, medical doctors, pharmacists, and pharmacy technicians.

 Working in an allied healthcare career gives you the opportunity to work peripherally alongside many other healthcare professionals to provide science-based care to patients in many different specialties.

-Most allied healthcare professions do not require a college degree.
+Most allied healthcare careers do not require a college degree.
 However, there is a certain amount of education and training required.
 States have their own educational and certification requirements that vary.

 A CNA is a healthcare professional who works alongside registered nurses and other healthcare professionals to provide quality of life care to patients.
 You will find CNA's working in hospitals, assisted living facilities and residential settings.